webmasterar/languagesWithDirections/README.md

 ISO-639-2 in addition to the current direction it is written in in its most popular or modern script.

-The column headers of the CSV file are: alpha3, altAlpha3, alpha2, enLabel, frLabel, direction.
+The column headers of the CSV/TXT files are: alpha3, altAlpha3, alpha2, enLabel, frLabel,
+direction.
 The directions are LTR (left-to-right), RTL (right-to-left) or TTB (top-to-bottom left-to-right).